 It also depends on whether the old roof was removed and has only one layer of shingles, and whether it is well ventilated.
 If the roof was installed over another layer or several layers and is more than 20 years old, it will most likely need a new roof.
 Under normal circumstances, three-tab asphalt shingle roofs should last 15-20 years before needing replacement.
 However, architectural asphalt shingle roofs are slightly more resistant to the elements due to their design.

 They can last up to 10 years longer than three-tab asphalt shingle roofs.
 If your roof has areas that sag or leak with moisture, there is a good chance your roof is rotting.
 If your roof is starting to leak, other areas of your home and your foundation are put at risk, especially if you don't fix the roof problem as soon as possible.
-If you are getting a new roof, make sure the contractor's bid includes cricket, but don't rush to replace the roof if there are no signs of problems.
+If you are getting a new roof, make sure the contractor's bid includes cricket, but don't rush to replace the entire roof if there are no signs of problems.

 Don't wait until it's too late, get ahead of any potential problems and replace your roof before its life is over.
 If your roof has a lot of water damage, it can also affect the cost because it will need to be repaired before the new roof is installed.
-The size of the roof and its slope characteristics are the biggest cost factors when it comes to a complete roof renovation.
+The size of the roof and its slope characteristics are the biggest cost factors when it comes to a complete roof replacement.
 We know what it takes to provide you with a roof replacement that will give you years of peace of mind.

 Common metal roofing materials, such as steel and aluminium, should last 50 years before needing replacement.
-Although a new roof isn't all that glamorous, you'll understand its importance in a big way if an old roof fails, allowing water to destroy the interior of your home, from the attic insulation, through the carefully remodeled kitchen, through the basement living room with big screen TV.
-So if you see that your roof is full of "tar patches", fix it before it leaks and causes damage to the interior, but wait to replace the entire roof.
-Roofs with steep slopes or complex designs will also increase the cost, as they require special requirements such as additional equipment and safety harnesses for workers to walk on the roof.
+Although a new roof isn't all that glamorous, you'll understand its importance in a big way if an old roof fails, allowing water to destroy the interior of your home, from the attic insulation through the carefully remodeled kitchen through the basement living room with big screen TV.
+So if you see that your roof is full of "tar patches", fix it before it leaks and causes damage to the interior but wait to replace the entire roof.
+Roofs with steep slopes or complex designs will also increase the cost as they require special requirements such as additional equipment and safety harnesses for workers to walk on the roof.

-You will be able to make informed decisions when hiring a roofing crew if you understand the process, as well as the jargon used in the roofing trade.
+You will be able to make informed decisions when hiring a roofing crew if you understand the process as well as the jargon used in the roofing trade.